 Because smaller companies typically create floating pool speakers without an established brand authority, we recommend that if you’re looking to spend money on one of these speakers, look at the warranties provided by the manufacturer.
 With a quality warranty, you can remove some of the stress from the purchase and rest easier knowing that should your floating speaker not behave as advertised, you can get a refund or replacement.

 Are Floating Pool Speakers Waterproof?

-You can expect most models of floating pool speakers to offer some kind of protection against water.
+You can expect most models of floating pool speakers to offer some protection against water.
 However, that doesn’t mean they are made to be submerged.
-The way pool speakers are designed typically to provide a platform where the speaker driver is housed and for that panel to be water-resistant at a minimum.
-If you’re worried about your speaker becoming submerged during use, we recommend an IPX7 rated speaker.
+Pool speakers are designed typically to provide a platform where the speaker driver is housed and for that panel to be water-resistant at a minimum.
+If you’re worried about your speaker submerging during use, we recommend an IPX7-rated speaker.

 What’s the Difference Between a Floating Pool Speaker and a Pool Speaker?

-While both are considered types of pool speakers, when one refers to a pool speaker, it is typically in reference to a mounted speaker that is placed around your pool area.
+While both are considered types of pool speakers, when referring to a pool speaker, it is typically a mounted speaker placed around your pool area.
 These are often a type of patio speaker that gets mounted under the eaves of your patio.
-Traditionally mounted pool speakers will cost quite a bit more on average than a floating pool speaker, but they will also provide superior audio quality.
+Traditionally mounted pool speakers will cost much more on average than a floating pool speaker, but they will also provide superior audio quality.

 Do Floating Pool Speakers Work Underwater?

 While these speakers sit on top of the water, you won’t be getting underwater audio.
-One can achieve underwater audio with the use of aquasonic speakers, though these run into thousands of dollars.
+One can achieve underwater audio using aquasonic speakers, though these cost thousands of dollars.